 The thank you payment is tax free and will not affect your entitlement to benefits.

-I am renting my property - can I still be a sponsor?
+I am renting my property - can I still be a host?

 You must get your landlord’s permission before joining the scheme.
 Housing Standards will ask to see this when completing their accommodation check.
 Your tenancy agreement may include information about how long guests can stay at your property

 Is there anywhere that Ukrainian arrivals can get support with travel – free bus pass or Oyster card?

 TfL and other UK travel providers are offering Ukrainian refugees free travel for up to 48 hours after arriving in the UK on a single one-way journey to reach their final destination.